How to Enable Automatic Screen Lock in Ubuntu Linux

 The post outlines how to enable or disable the automatic screen lock feature in Ubuntu Linux.
 This feature ensures the desktop and files are secure when not in use by automatically locking the screen during periods of inactivity.
 The settings for this function can be accessed and altered in the System Settings > Privacy >…

-This post describes the steps to turn on or off the automatic screen lock in Ubuntu Linux.
+This post describes the steps to turn the automatic screen lock on or off in Ubuntu Linux.

 Locking your computer screen when you are away is always recommended to prevent other people from using your desktop and accessing your files.
 This is true in Windows, Linux, or macOS.

-Because we are humans, we do tend to forget sometimes.
+Because we are humans, we tend to forget sometimes.
 If you sometimes forget to lock your Screen, you may wish to have your computer’s screen lock automatically after a set period.

 This is where automatic screen lock comes into play.